Apple silicon: Apple S6

 Used in the Apple Watch Series 6.
 It has a custom 64-bit dual-core processor that runs up to 20 percent faster than the S5.
-The dual cores in the S6 are based on the A13's energy-efficient "little" Thunder cores at 1.8 GHz.
+The dual-cores in the S6 are based on the A13 Bionic's energy-efficient "little" Thunder cores at 1.8 GHz.
 Like the S4 and S5, it also contains the W3 wireless chip.
-The S6 adds the new U1 ultra wideband chip, an always-on altimeter, and 5 GHz WiFi.
+The S6 adds the new U1 ultrawide band chip, an always-on altimeter, and 5 GHz WiFi.

 Apple S7

 Used in the Apple Watch Series 7 and second-generation HomePod.
-The S7 has the same T8301 identifier and quoted performance as the S6.
+The S7 CPU has the same T8301 identifier and quoted performance as the S6.
+It is the second time utilizing the energy-efficient "little" Thunder cores of the A13 Bionic.

 Apple S8

 Used in the Apple Watch SE (2nd generation), Watch Series 8, and Watch Ultra.
-The S8 adds a new three-axis gyroscope and high g-force accelerometer.
-It has the same T8301 identifier and quoted performance as the S6 and S7.
+The S8 CPU has the same T8301 identifier and quoted performance as the S6 and S7.
+It is the final CPU to utilize the energy-efficient "little" Thunder cores of the A13 Bionic.

+Apple S9

+Used in the Apple Watch Series 9 and Watch Ultra 2.
+The S9 CPU has a new dual-core CPU with 60 percent more transistors than the S8, a new four-core Neural Engine and the new U2 ultra-wide band chip.
+The dual-cores in the S9 are based on the A16 Bionic's energy efficient "little" Sawtooth cores.

+Apple S10

+Used in the Apple Watch Series 10, Series 11, SE 3, and Watch Ultra 3.
+The S10 CPU is the second time utilizing the energy-efficient "little" Sawtooth cores of the A16 Bionic.

-List of processors
+Comparison of S-series processors

-T series
+T-series SoCs

-The T series chip operates as a secure enclave on Intel-based MacBook and iMac computers released from 2016 onwards.
+The T series performs various functions on Intel-based MacBook and iMac computers released from 2016 onwards.
 The chip processes and encrypts biometric information (Touch ID) and acts as a gatekeeper to the microphone and FaceTime HD camera, protecting them from hacking.
 The chip runs bridgeOS, a purported variant of watchOS.
-The functions of the T series processor were built into the M series CPUs, thus ending the need for the T series.
+The functions of the T-series processor were built into the M-series CPUs, thus ending the need for the T series.